Sigmmma/c20/src/content/h3/tags/object/item/weapon/readme.md

 | projectiles fire parallel | Unknown/Needs additional research
 | can't fire when others firing | Presumably prevents this barrel from firing while another barrel is firing
 | can't fire when others recovering | Prevents this barrel from firing while another barrel is still recovering with its fire recovery time
-| don't clear fire bit after recovering | Enabling this flag disallows soft recovery fraction for latch weapons while also disabling the ability for spew weapons to use the value of **1** for "shots per fire"
+| don't clear fire bit after recovering | This flag acts as toggle on the game allowing your fire inputs to be "saved" during the fire recovery fraction, enabling means save fire inputs during the recovery fraction while disabling means fire input gets set to negative once the recovery fraction ends, even if still holding the trigger.
+Also disables the ability for spew weapons to use the value of **1** for "shots per fire"
 | staggers fire across multiple markers | Causes weapon to cycle projectile emission point from multiple trigger markers, alternates between 2 markers but for more than 2 markers it seems to pick at random
 | fires locked projectiles | Forces AI actors using this barrel to only track when targeting a human-tracking type unit, else they self-guide projectiles, unknown otherwise
 | can fire at maximum age | This barrel will continue to be able to fire despite the weapon age being at 0